Andrew Griffith: In opposition

 At the 2024 general election, Griffith was re-elected as MP for Arundel and South Downs with a decreased vote share of 40.2% and a decreased majority of 12,134.

 Following the Conservative Party's defeat in the election and the subsequent formation of the Starmer ministry, Griffith was appointed Shadow Secretary of State for Science, Innovation and Technology in Rishi Sunak's caretaker Shadow Cabinet.

 Griffith was amongst the first public backers of Kemi Badenoch in the 2024 Conservative Party leadership election.

 He was appointed as Shadow Secretary of State for Business and Trade on 5 November 2024.

 In January 2025, Griffith attended the launch of a climate denying lobby group, which was also attended by former UK prime minister, Liz Truss and Nigel Farage.
-Griffith told The Guardian, "In any year, I attend hundreds of external events with business organisations and think tanks, none of which automatically imply my endorsement."
+Griffith told The Guardian: "In any year, I attend hundreds of external events with business organisations and think tanks, none of which automatically imply my endorsement."

+In the 2026 British shadow cabinet reshuffle, Griffith was promoted to Shadow Chancellor of the Exchequer, succeeding Mel Stride.